gruntwork-io/docs/docs/2.0/docs/pipelines/installation/addingnewrepo.md

 ## Run The Workflow

 Follow the instructions in your `infrastructure-live-root` to run the Bootstrap workflow.
 Gruntwork is available to assist with questions around other patterns as they arise.
-When running the workflow you can select options to create `infrastructure-live-access-control` and `infrastructure-modules` repositories.
+When running the workflow you can select options to create `infrastructure-live-access-control` and `infrastructure-catalog` repositories.
 These will be created in your GitHub organization using values defined in the workflow file.

 ### Infrastructure Live Access Control